Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 **The Manual Testing Checklist:**
 - Does it look right?
 Check your layout, colors, fonts, and spacing
 - Does it work as expected on different screen sizes?
-Try mobile, tablet, and desktop views
+Try mobile, tablet, and desktop views (if applicable)
 - Click every button, fill out every form, navigate through every flow
 - Try to "break" things – what happens if you submit an empty form?
 Click a button twice?
 Enter weird data?

 This might seem tedious, but it's surprisingly effective.
-You'll catch the majority of issues just by using your prototype like a real user would.
+You'll catch the majority of issues just by using your app like a real user would.

 ### Browser Developer Tools: Your Debugging Sidekick